maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 - 1024px (iPad landscape)
 - 1140+ (Desktops)

-So what should we use?
+So what should you use?
 In the ResponsiveDesign.is website under [Defining Breakpoints][] the section begins...

 > Breakpoints are the point a which your sites content will respond to provide the user with the best possible layout to consume the information.
 >